darioncassel/kale/README.md

-# Kale, a lisp-like language built on Python
+# Kale, a lisp-like language.

 ## About